BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-10-23-moving-code-into-the-open.md

 ### Update Continuous Integration (CI) pipelines

 `bgs_etl` had unit and integration tests to ensure that changes to the code didn't break it.
-There are run by the Continuous Integration (CI) pipelines.
+These are run by the Continuous Integration (CI) pipelines.
 Unit tests check the logic of individual functions, while integration tests check the software as it would be used.
 The integration tests must confirm that `etlhelper` works with Oracle, PostgreSQL, SQLite and MS SQL Server databases.
 PostgreSQL and SQLite are open source and test databases can be created at will.
 Oracle and MS SQL Server are proprietary and tests must connect to internal BGS servers; they cannot be run from GitHub.

-Running at least some tests in GitHub can act as an initial filter and give contributors rapid feedback.
+Running at least some tests in GitHub can act as an initial filter and give contributors rapid feedback in the form of a green tick or red cross against their merge request.
 Our current solution uses [Travis CI](https://travis-ci.com) to run just the unit tests whenever new code is uploaded.
 Once code has been merged it is mirrored down to GitLab where the full test suite is run.
 Bad code can still be merged, but we will not make a 'release' and upload it to PyPI unless all the tests have passed in GitLab.
+External contributers can be notified via a comment on their merge request.

 Soon we will add PostgreSQL and SQLite integration tests to Travis.
 This is possible because the test suite was refactored to cleanly separate the different database types.